RamenVentures/Operating-Manual/README.md

 ## Our Asks

-Once we've invested in your company, we ask of only two things:
+Our [mission](#why-we-exist) is to help you be successful, and to do that, we only ask you for two things:

 ### Getting Started Together

-We ask founders to spend some time [Getting Started Together](/processes/getting_started_together.md).
+We ask founders to spend some time [Getting Started Together](/processes/getting_started_together.md) with us after we invest.

 ### Staying In Touch

-Our [mission](#why-we-exist) is to help you be successful, and to help us accomplish that, we need to be up to current with what's going on.
-We ask you to:
+We ask you to stay in touch by:

-1. Provide us with concise and regular [monthly updates](samples/sample_monthly_update.md).
+1. Providing us with concise and regular [monthly updates](samples/sample_monthly_update.md).
-2. Keep an open and honest communication channel open.
-Some things can't wait until a monthly update.
-Reach out to us whenever you want to talk and we'll make ourselves available.
+2. Keeping an open and honest communication channel open.
+Some things shouldn't wait until a monthly update, so reach out whenever you want to talk.

 Please don't only share good news; we'll be by your side on the best days and on the worst days.